Signed in as:

 filler@godaddy.com

 Step into the glamour of the Riviera at Casino Royal Gala: A Night in Monte Carlo—an elegant evening of high-roller hors d’oeuvres, a classic martini bar, and lively casino-style gaming tables.
-Enjoy live music throughout the night, bid on standout items in the silent auction, and savor the atmosphere of Monte Carlo—right here at The Lodge at Old Mill on April 18, 2026.
+The event will be held at The Lodge at Old Mill on April 18, 2026.

-The meeting is scheduled in the Clubhouse Overlook with social time at 5:00pm and meeting at 5:30pm.
+The meeting will be held at the Beach Club with social time beginning at 5:00pm and the meeting at 5:30pm.

 The Rotary 4-Way Test is a simple yet profound ethical guide for decision-making and personal conduct.
 It consists of four questions: "Is it the truth?
 Is it fair to all concerned?
 Will it build goodwill and better friendships?
 Will it be beneficial to all concerned?"
 These questions encourage honesty, fairness, and consideration for others in every action or decision.
 Created in 1932 by Herbert J. Taylor, the test was adopted by Rotary International in 1943 as a cornerstone of its values